pacifics/PassDao/README.md

 ## The Account Manager Smart Contract

-The smart contract derives to the token contract Token.sol and is used for the management of tokens by the client smart contract (the dao).
+The smart contract derives to the token contract Token.sol and is used for the management of tokens by a client smart contract (the dao).
 The smart contract is conform to ERC20.
 The Dao Account Manager contains the Eth balance of the Dao.
-An account manager smart contract is also created for each contractor without any Eth balance.
+An account manager smart contract is also created for each contractor.

 Main functions are :

-- Fallback function to receive Eth from the couriers (for the Dao account manager only).
+- Fallback function to receive Eth.

 - BuyToken and BuyTokenFor to buy shares in case of public fundings.